NeuroTechX/EEG-ExPy/doc/misc/ntcs_phase1_instructions.md

 # NTCS Phase 1 Instructions

-Important: Watch the instructional videos.
+***First:*** watch the instructional vides.
 These live demos and discussions show you the specific steps you need to follow, and what to expect when you run them.

+***Second:*** read through all of the information below.
+You will need to refer back to some parts a few times as you go.

 - [Video 1](): About NTCS
 - [Video 2](): Installing the software